Truth be told:

 Other models with a likelihood of this spinning problem are the Kenmore 70, the Kenmore 90 Series, the Kenmore 300 Series, the Kenmore Series 100, and Kenmore Series 800.

-It can be frustrating when you want to quickly clean up your favorite shirt, and the washer won’t spin.
+When you urgently need to wash your favorite shirt, and the washer won’t spin.

-These tips above should get your Kenmore washer working again.
+These tips should get your Kenmore washer back in action.

-Let us know if you were successful in fixing your Kenmore washer that won’t spin.
-Don’t forget to give us feedback and share your concerns in the comment section below.
+I’d love to hear about your success in fixing your Kenmore washer that won’t spin.
+Please share your feedback and concerns in the comment section below.